 1. Did you pay with your university card?

 College actually operates three different prices for each of the food items it sells: one for external customers paying with cash, one for students paying with cash, and a third for students paying with their university card.
 The cheapest way to buy food is to use your university card, which has EPOS (Electronic Point of Sale) functions.
-Every term you will have £195 loaded onto the card (see below for details about this), but you can check what you’ve bought and add more funds at Upay.
+You can check what you’ve bought and add more funds using the Upay app.

 2. Did you look at the till?